suver/yii2-behavior-upload/README.md

 * type - type of file.
 Exmaple: image.
 All type see UploadBehavior::$types
 * fileModel - You model for file modified.
 You class must be instanceof FileInterface like ImageFile class
 * messageFileNotFound - if file not found you see this message
+* multiUpload - if TRUE you can a lot uploaded file, else you can only one file

+WARNING: If you wont to lot upload you must add  `multiUpload=true` to your behavior options

 USE after upload